doh38/Vesc_CPython_Nrf52/README.md

 !!Comes without warranty, and can break things!! <br />

 Copyright 2023 Hadrien Dorfman - dodjob@yahoo.fr <br />
-This is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This is a free piece of code: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.